lexuancuong/aws-saa-c03/Storage.md

 - S3 Glacier Deep Archive
   - Standard (12 hours), bulk (48 hours)
   - Minimum storage duration of 180 days
+- NOTES: YOU DON’T HAVE TO CONFIGURE THE S3 LIFECYCLE POLICY AND WAIT FOR 30 DAYS TO MOVE THE DATA TO **GLACIER DEEP ARCHIVE**.
+Other storage classes still require.

 ### S3 Intelligent Tiering
 - Small monthly monitoring and auto-tiering fee